sudip-mondal-2002/personal-blog/_posts/2022-12-08-using-pre-trained-model-directly-in-react-js.md

 ---
 layout: post
-title:  "Using a Pre-trained Model in React.js Project"
+title:  "Using a Python trained ML Model in React.js Project"
 date:   2022-12-08
 excerpt: "Have you worked with website that contains simple machine learning models to predict things.
 Do you create a python server or something like that which serves one/two endpoints and basically doing the job of a simple function?
 Well if that so, then this article is for you."
 ---